Brimstage: Geography

 Brimstage is in the central part of the Wirral Peninsula, approximately 10 km south-south-east of the Irish Sea at Leasowe Lighthouse, about 4.5 km east-north-east of the Dee Estuary at Gayton and about 4.5 km west-north-west of the River Mersey at Port Sunlight.
 The village is situated at an elevation of around 40 m above sea level.

 Governance

 Brimstage was formerly a township in the parish of Bromborough, of the Wirral Hundred.
 It became a civil parish in 1866.
 Historically within the county of Cheshire, it was part of the Wirral Rural District between 1894 and 1933, subsequently moving within the boundaries of a jurisdiction that would become the Municipal Borough of Bebington.
-Further changes occurred on 1 April 1974, when local government reorganisation resulted in most of Wirral, including Brimstage, transfer from Cheshire to the newly formed county of Merseyside.
+Further changes occurred on 1 April 1974, when local government reorganisation resulted in most of Wirral, including Brimstage, transfer from Cheshire to the newly formed county of Merseyside, the civil parish was abolished on 1 April 19741.